craftcms/cms/docs/routing.md

 0. **Should Craft handle this request in the first place?**

-   It’s important to keep in mind that Craft doesn’t actually get involved for *every* request that touches your server – only requests that go to your index.php file.
+   It’s important to keep in mind that Craft doesn’t actually get involved for *every* request that touches your server – only requests that go to your `index.php` file.

-   The .htaccess file that [comes with Craft](https://craftcms.com/support/remove-index.php) will redirect all would-be 404 requests over to index.php behind the scenes, which is why Craft is able to respond to URLs that don’t point to any actual folder/file in your web root.
+   The .htaccess file that [comes with Craft](https://craftcms.com/support/remove-index.php) will redirect all would-be 404 requests over to `index.php` behind the scenes, which is why Craft is able to respond to URLs that don’t point to any actual folder/file in your web root.
 But if you point your browser directly at a file that *does* exist (such as a front-end image URL), Apache is going to serve that file directly.
 Craft won’t be summoned for that.

 1. **Is it a resource request?**

-   Resource request URIs begin with “cpresources/” (or whatever your [resourceTrigger](config-settings.md#resourceTrigger) config setting is set to).
+   Resource request URIs begin with `cpresources/` (or whatever your [resourceTrigger](config-settings.md#resourceTrigger) config setting is set to).
 They are used to serve CP resources, user photos, etc..

 2. **Is it an action request?**

-   Action requests either have a URL which begins with “actions/” (or whatever your [actionTrigger](config-settings.md#actionTrigger) config setting is set to), or an “action” param in POST or the query string.
+   Action requests either have a URL which begins with `actions/` (or whatever your [actionTrigger](config-settings.md#actionTrigger) config setting is set to), or an “action” param in POST or the query string.
 Action requests get routed to a controller action, which are used to perform… *actions*.
 Controller actions are built into the system for core actions, but plugins may also have Controllers that define their own custom actions.

   The request doesn’t necessarily end after a controller has been called.
 The controller may allow it to keep going.